brvndonkoh/ip/docs/README.md

  [E][ ] team meeting from: Feb-02-2025 12:00 to: Feb-02-2025 14:00
 ````
 # Error Handling
->When you encounter an error, fret not!
-Clarawr will kindly tell you what went wrong,
+>When you encounter an error, fret not! clarawr will kindly tell you what went wrong,
 > and you can simply re-type your command with the correct input.
 It's all part of the process, no worries! 😊